Fyxod/KnowledgeForge/README.md

 > - **Accuracy Issues:** Models may return incomplete, inconsistent, or incorrect results.
 > - **Instruction Non-Compliance:** Responses may ignore formatting or structural requirements, causing failures in downstream processing.
 > - **Resource Consumption:** CPU execution can be highly resource-intensive, leading to system slowdowns or instability during long runs.
 > - **Limited Model Compatibility:** Some larger models may fail to load or run due to excessive CPU and memory requirements.
+> - **Python version:** Please use python 3.11 for this project
 >
 > As a result of these constraints, certain features may be **downgraded, restricted, or disabled** when running in CPU-only mode.